danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

 TypicodeService -> Retrofit -> OkHttpClient
 ```

-To set up Dagger, we'll do the following steps:
+In this article, we'll do the following to use Dagger and inject `MainActivity` with a `TypicodeService`:

 1) Enable kapt
-2) Add Dagger 2, OkHttp, and Retrofit to Gradle
+2) Configure Dagger 2 with gradle
 3) Configure a custom *Component*
 4) Configure a custom `Application` class
 5) Set up our dependency chain with Dagger *Modules*